elliott-bfs/cmdfu/readme.md

 ```bash
 $ make KCONFIG_CONFIG=Microsoft/config-wsl menuconfig
 ```
 to start the configuration based on the config file from Microsoft.
-I the configuration menu the config name `CONFIG_HEADERS_INSTALL` nees to be set and this is located under
+In the configuration menu the config name `CONFIG_HEADERS_INSTALL` nees to be set and this is located under
 ```
 Linux Kernel Configuration
 └─>Kernel hacking